opentelekomcloud/docs/SMN/SMN User Guide/Adding a Subscription to the Topic.md

 ![](./figure/notice.png)

 1. To prevent a malicious user from attacking subscription endpoints, SMN limits the number of confirmation messages that can be sent to an endpoint within a specified period of time.
-For details, see section A.4 Traffic Control on Subscription Confirmation.
+For details, see section <a href="Traffic Control on Subscription Confirmation.md">Traffic Control on Subscription Confirmation</a>.
 2. SMN does not check whether a subscription endpoint exists when you add a subscription.
 However, a subscriber can receive notification messages only when they confirm the subscription.
 3. The token is valid only for 48 hours.
 Therefore, the subscriber must confirm the subscription within that time.